UplandsDynamic/simple-photo-management/README.md

 - Recursively scan directories for digital image files
 - Add, remove & edit IPTC meta keyword tags from digital images via a web interface
 - Automatically create a range of smaller (optimised) versions of each larger image (e.g. .jpg from a .tiff)
+- Optimised versions named using a hash of the origin image file, to prevent duplication (note, the hash includes metadata, so if an identical looking image has had a change in metadata it is deemed 'different'.)
 - Display & download optimised & resized versions of large images in the web interface
 - Database IPTC tags associated with each image
 - Search for & display digital images containing single IPTC tags or a combination of multiple tags